vinhnt2914/DSA_FinalProject/README.md

 How to run our system:

-Step 1: Download the places.txt file, this is the data file
+Step 1: Download the places.txt file, this is the data file.
+Link to places.txt: https://drive.google.com/file/d/1F9yBKsMETCFkdHHBZ21uTZe9hfp54vp5/view?usp=sharing

 Step 2: Copy places.txt into data folder